 You must restart your computer before the changes take effect.
 Close the PowerShell window, and restart using the Start menu Power icon or by pressing the [Ctrl], [Alt], and [Delete] keys simultaneously on your keyboard to access the Task Manager menu and the Power icon there.

 When the computer restarts, you must log on to the new user account you created using the unique username and password you typed into the PowerShell command.

 Fix #14: Change How Your View of Menus

-This will not fix the underlying problem, but it can help you regain control of your computer when nothing else is working.
+This will not fix the underlying problem but can help you regain control of your computer when nothing else is working.
 To change menu views, you can either follow steps #1 and #2 of the sixth method mentioned here, or you can use the following steps to change how you view menus temporarily.